cjacker/opensource-toolchain-avr/README.md

 [dwdebug](https://github.com/dcwbrown/dwire-debug) is a simple stand-alone programmer and debugger for AVR processors that support DebugWIRE.

-I prefer this way to program and debug low pin attiny MCUs.
+I prefer this way to program and debug low pin attiny MCUs with debugwire.
 If your target MCU support debugwire protocol, such as attiny13, you can program 'DWEN' FUSE bit to enable debugwire with any ISP programmer.

 **NOTE 1: Any ISP programmer can program 'DWEN' FUSE bit, but after debugwire enabled, if you want to unprogram 'DWEN' FUSE bit, you have to use AVR Dragon/AVR JTAG ICE MKII and above, or HV ISP (supported by AVR Dragon).**